amadeovezz/nlp/README.md

 # What

 This repository contains different approaches to autoregressive character modeling using neural nets.
-The purpose is to implement, compare and contrast some of big ideas in the field.
+The purpose is to implement, compare and contrast some of notable ideas in the field.

-Some of these ideas include:

-- learned embeddings (Bengio et al.)
-- vanilla rnn's
-- attention based models

 ## Intention